Woodford Green

-Woodford Green is an area of Woodford in East London England, within the London Borough of Redbridge.
+Woodford Green is an affluent area of Woodford in East London, England, within the London Borough of Redbridge.
 It adjoins Buckhurst Hill to the north, Woodford Bridge to the east, South Woodford to the south, and Chingford to the west.
 Epping Forest runs through Woodford Green in the west of the area, 9.4 mi north-east of Charing Cross.

 It was a hamlet in the ancient parish of Woodford, in the historic county of Essex, becoming an urban district in 1894.
 For administrative purposes, this merged with the Wanstead Urban District to form the Wanstead and Woodford Urban District in 1934.
 In 1965, the urban district became part of the London Borough of Redbridge.

 Toponymy

 The locality takes its name from the Green, an area of open common land—a part of Epping Forest—beside which the area first developed.

 Politics

 Woodford Green is part of the Parliamentary constituency of Chingford and Woodford Green, represented since its creation in 1997 by Iain Duncan Smith, leader of the Conservative Party from 2001 to 2003.
 He was Secretary of State for Work and Pensions from 2010 to 2016.
 Duncan Smith is a successor of Sir Winston Churchill, who was also MP for this area and is commemorated by a statue on Woodford Green erected in 1959.

 In the 1920s and 1930s, Clement Attlee, later Labour Prime Minister from 1945 to 1951, lived in Woodford Green, the seat of his political adversary, Winston Churchill.
 A blue plaque records the fact on a house in Monkhams Avenue.

 Sylvia Pankhurst lived in Woodford Green from 1924 to 1956, originally in the High Road, and from 1933 in Charteris Road.
 In 1935, Pankhurst commissioned and dedicated a memorial in Woodford High Road to the victims of Italian aerial bombing in Ethiopia, known as the Anti-Air War Memorial.